Ontology Management and Semantic Modeling Operating Model for Enterprise Context

 Analytics and metric layers

-When the definition of "active customer" changes, every KPI built on that concept needs to reflect the new logic.
+When the definition of active customer changes, every KPI built on that concept needs to reflect the new logic.
 If definitions are centralized, the change propagates once and reaches every dashboard and report.
 If definitions are scattered across BI tools, someone must find and update each copy manually, and some copies will be missed.
-The dbt semantic layer team describes centralization as a natural governance checkpoint for exactly this reason.

 Metric drift, where two dashboards show different numbers for the same KPI because they use different definitions, is a direct symptom of ungoverned semantic change.
 A governed operating model prevents metric drift by ensuring that one definition serves all consumers.